durkeepk/website/content/post/first_post/index.md

 I probably don't need this, but just in case:

 The views and opinions expressed anywhere throughout my blog and writings are my own and do not necessarily reflect the official policy or position of any institutions or persons that I am affiliated with.
-Any content provided is of my own opinion, and are not intended to malign any religion, ethic group, club, organization, company, individual or anyone or anything.
+Any content provided is of my own opinion, and is not intended to malign any religion, ethic group, club, organization, company, individual or anyone or anything.